 - Additional Bonus Points awarded under this offer do not count towards these maximums.

 Full terms and conditions can be found via the promotion page.

 The good news is that as long as you buy at least 5,000 points in this sale, you will be buying World of Hyatt points at the best rate this promotion offers.

 Whether you buy 5,000 points…

 ….the cost per point doesn’t change – it remains at ~1.85 cents/point.

 Should You Buy Hyatt Points In This Promotion?

 It should go without saying that if you don’t have an immediate need for Hyatt points you shouldn’t be considering this sale – that has always been the case but it’s more true now than ever before (my one essential rule to follow when buying miles and points applies here).
-Having said that (and as I mentioned earlier), the rebates Hyatt is currently offering make the economics of this sale a lot more traveler-friendly.
+Having said that (and as I mentioned earlier), there an added element right now that makes the economics of this sale a lot more traveler-friendly.